It’s that time of year again when employers begin to recruit seasonal staff to cover the busy Christmas and New Year period.

 In particular, large-scale dispatch centres operated by the likes of Amazon and Hermes will be taking on additional staff to cope with the increased demand in the run-up to Christmas as people order presents for, and send packages to, friends and relatives.
 If you live close to a large dispatch centre or warehouse, you may have seen adverts in your local area looking for warehouse operatives, delivery drivers and the like.

-While there are differences between the range of employment rights, such as parental leave and holiday entitlement, granted to full-time employees of a company depending upon their length of service and those granted to temporary seasonal staff, industrial and workplace safety legislation such as the Health and Safety at Work Act and the subsequent regulatory updates that have come into force since protect everyone in a workplace regardless of their employment status.
+While there are differences between the range of employment rights granted to full-time employees of a company depending upon their length of service and those granted to temporary seasonal staff, industrial and workplace safety legislation, such as the Health and Safety at Work Act, protect everyone in a workplace regardless of their employment status.
 Put simply, it is against the law for your employer not to follow the legislation.
-Ignorance of their obligations towards employees is not an excuse,
+Ignorance of their obligations towards employees is not an excuse.

-Therefore, when employers take on additional staff to cover seasonal demand during busy periods in the run-up to Christmas or over the summer, it is imperative that they ensure these temporary staff members still receive full training on any machinery that may need to be used as part of the role and are fully aware of all workplace health and safety processes.
+Therefore, when employers take on additional staff to cover seasonal demand during busy periods, it is imperative they ensure these temporary staff members still receive full training on any machinery that may need to be used as part of the role and are fully aware of all workplace health and safety processes.

-Working in warehouse and factory environments can be particularly dangerous and fraught with potential health and safety hazards as these workplaces can be noisy, feature heavy industrial machinery and can be fast paced, with multiple people moving around, some of which may be driving fork-lift trucks too.
+Working in warehouse and factory environments can be particularly dangerous and fraught with potential health and safety hazards – these workplaces can be noisy, feature-heavy industrial machinery and can be fast-paced, with multiple people moving around, some of which may be driving fork-lift trucks too.

 Typical examples of industrial injuries can include: